 Consent Agenda: The School Board approved the following items on the Consent Agenda.

-- Minutes of the regular school board meeting on April 6, 2017
+- Minutes of the regular School Board meeting on June 15, 2017

 - Resignations, retirement and employment of personnel